There are no statewide elections in Iowa in 2021

-General Election Voter Registration Deadline: October 24, or Election Day registration if voting in-person
+Voter Registration Deadline: 15 days before Election Day or Election Day registration if voting in-person

 Iowa’s Safe at Home program provides confidential voter registration for survivors of domestic violence, assault, trafficking, stalking, or violent crimes.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: As of 2016, all felons in Iowa are permanently disenfranchised unless pardoned by the governor.

 ID Requirements for Voting: Photo ID is requested, if you do not show an ID, you can vote using a regular ballot after signing an oath to verify your identity.

 Time Off to Vote Law: Employees are eligible for up to three hours of paid time off to vote if they do not have sufficient time to vote outside of working hours.
 Learn more here.